slatedocs/slate/source/includes/gcp/_k8_charts.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/charts?cluster_id=:cluster_id</code>

-Retrieve a list of all charts in a given [environment](#administration-environments)
+Retrieve a list of all charts in a given [environment](#administration-environments).

 Required | &nbsp;
 ------- | -----------